 “Natural dyes have been used from millennia, but little by little disappearing from craftsmanship communities with the introduction of synthetic dyes.
 Synthetic dyes were introduced decades ago as a commodity, for their bleed resistance and cheap cost, unfortunately polluting artisans Microsystems and the Environment at large, and responsible for creating disproportionate economic inequalities, environmental damage and health issues to our makers communities.

 I firmly believe in the Gandhian philosophy that sustainable development is key to overcoming poverty.
 The best example is the Barefood College, in Tilonia.
-A town in India where everyone is a learner and a teacher.
-We were so lucky to spend some time there learning about Tilonia.
+India where everyone is a learner and a teacher.
+We are so honored to collaborate with them x Blinded By Color Project.

-The concept of fast cheap dyes has caused so many issues that the only thing that feels right is to promote traditional and natural methods.
+The concept of fast cheap dyes and prints has caused so many issues that the only thing that feels right is to promote and help to bring back indigenous methods to artisan communities.
 Every effort must be synchronize with consumer education and transparency to be fully implemented and successful in the long term.
 Consumers have a great power to shift economic trends.”

 Celebrating the end of Fashion week kick off day with our friend and collaborator: Zahra, Scientist, Agronomist and Founder of @Chai.pie.c